smithy-lang/smithy-java/client/waiters/README.md

 or until it is determined that the resource will never enter into the desired state.

 ### Usage
-Waiter can be manually defined as:
+A Waiter can be manually created using:
 ```java
 // Create a waiter with a single failure acceptor
 var waiter = Waiter.builder(client::getFoosSync)